MakieOrg/Makie.jl/docs/documentation/colors.md

 If values exceed the `colorrange` at the low or high end, by default the start or end color of the map is picked, unless the `lowclip` and `highclip` attributes are set to some other color.

+## Alpha or Opacity

+There are no `alpha` or `opacity` keywords in Makie.
+Instead, one can make partially transparent colors or colormaps by using a tuple `(color, alpha)`.

 ## Cheat Sheet

 Here's a little cheat sheet showing common color specifications: